-Side effects can occur at any time during treatment with methotrexate, but are most common in the first few weeks.
+Side effects can occur at any time during treatment with methotrexate but are most common in the first few weeks.
 Folic acid supplements may be prescribed, as they are thought to reduce some of the side effects of methotrexate.
 There is still some debate as to the best dose and timing of folic acid.
-Current expert recommendation is to take 5 mg once a week, eg on a Friday (Monday for methotrexate, Friday for folic acid).
+The current expert recommendation is to take 5 mg once a week, eg on a Friday (Monday for methotrexate, Friday for folic acid).

 If the side effects described below or other problems trouble you, or should you develop any signs of infection or unusual bleeding, notify your doctor promptly and before your next dose of methotrexate is due.